Slieve Beagh: Name

 The original Irish name for the area is Sliabh Beatha, which has been anglicised to Slieve Beagh, but sometimes the two languages are combined to form Sliabh Beagh.
 According to Irish mythology, the name refers to the mythological figure Bith, who was buried in a cairn on top of the mountain.
 Although the summit is in fact marked by a cairn, called Doocarn, it is likely that the name's original meaning is "mountain of birch".
 In County Monaghan, the locals typically refer to the Slieve Beagh as the "Bragan Mountains", taking the name from a townland within the Slieve Beagh.

 Geography

 Slieve Beagh has many low, smooth summits.
 The highest is at 380 m and lies just inside County Fermanagh.
 The area is mainly blanket bog, with many small lakes and streams throughout.
 In Northern Ireland, much of Slieve Beagh has been designated as a Special Area of Conservation.
 The Finn River rises on the slopes of Slieve Beagh.

+A large Celtic cross now tops a Mass rock known as Leacht a 'tSagairt ("The Priest's Flagstone") is said in the local oral tradition to mark where a priest hunter shot a Fr.
+McKenna while saying Mass there on Christmas Day, c.1754.
+The priest hunter was assassinated soon afterwards near Emyvale by local rapparee leader and folk hero Shane Bernagh.
+Another oral tradition version of the same events credits the killing to an Yeomanry unit from Clogher and gives the slain priest's name as Father Milligan.
+The same source also alleges that Shane Bernagh, after learning almost immediately afterwards of the priest's murder while in hiding nearby, "swore that he would have a Yeoman's life for this".
+Bernagh and his band of rapparees are then alleged to have ambushed the Yeomanry during their return to barracks, killed one of them, and thrown the body into Lough More.